 Most folks will tell you that you need to eat everything and I mean EVERYTHING organic.
-I’m not in that school as I’m all about staying in the budget.
+I’m not exactly in that school of thought as I don’t care to pay double for my grocery bill each week when it’s not necessary.
 Believe me, if you buy EVERYTHING organic you’ll literally eat yourself out of house and home.

 I know this simply from experience.
 I’ve had to learn the hard way that buying everything organic is unrealistic.
 It’s simply not sustainable for anyone.

 So, I’m here to cover the facts!
 Organic vs Non Organic, the pros and cons!
 We need to understand what foods we MUST buy organic and which foods don’t matter as much.

 But, before I give you the lists of foods you MUST buy organic, let’s take a look at one of the most highly pesticide laden foods: Tomatoes.

 I want to discuss with you the top pesticides that are used on Tomatoes.
 I believe it’s important for you, the consumer, to stay informed.
 Making decisions for yourself is key.